A generalization of the Beurling--Malliavin Majorant theorem: Introduction

-\begin{rem} For a function $f\in L^2(\mathbb R)$, by $\mathrm{spec}(f)$ we mean the spectrum of $f$, i.e. the support of its Fourier transformation.
-Note that the spectrum is defined up to a set of the Lebesgue measure zero. \end{rem}

-\begin{rem} Here, the term ``not identically zero'' means ``not zero almost everywhere''.
-We shall further sometimes write just ``nonzero'' for brevity. \end{rem}
+For a function $f\in L^2(\mathbb R)$, by $\mathrm{spec}(f)$ we mean the spectrum of $f$, i.e. the support of its Fourier transformation.
+Note that the spectrum is defined up to a set of the Lebesgue measure zero.
+Let us also remark that here, the term ``not identically zero'' means ``not zero almost everywhere''.
+We shall further sometimes write just ``nonzero'' for brevity.